FrancoisCardinaud/Projects_42/Circolo5/inception/README.md

 - Copy .env from Desktop to inception/srcs/
-- Copy ssl/ from Desktop to inception/srcs/requirements/nginx/conf/ (- Add IP address of VM to /etc/hosts on host machine)
+- Copy ssl/ from Desktop to inception/srcs/requirements/nginx/conf/ (- Add IP address of VM to /etc/hosts on host machine if needed)

 Explanations: